Apollo1840/StudyTimeBoard/README.md

 - Feature design
 - Regular user feedback

+#### recommendations

+- you are highly recommended to use 2 spaces as incident for the frontend dev, and 4 spaces as incident for the backedn dev
+- you are highly recommended to use Prettier(https://prettier.io/) add-on to format your code. and use formatOnSave(following https://www.robinwieruch.de/how-to-use-prettier-vscode)

 ## Contributors

 - (Repo Manager) Apollo1840 [https://github.com/Apollo1840]
 - (Repo Manager) changdiqing [https://github.com/changdiqing])

 ## Reference: How to build web app